am282000/PlanIt/README.md

 - Sprints automatically named, default duration is 14 days.
 - Admins can start, end, or switch between sprints.
 - Sprint statuses: Planned, Active, Ended.

-### 4. **Kanban Board**

-- Drag-and-drop support with `@hello-pangea/dnd`.
-- Cards can be rearranged within a column or moved between columns:
-  - Update issue status and order during these actions.
-  - Handle edge cases for Planned or Completed sprints.

 ---